projectcalico/calico/master/usage/routereflector/calico-routereflector.md

 -  There is no `calicoctl` integration or similar - it is necessary to configure data directly into the `etcd` datastore each time a new route reflector is added to the deployment.
+-  Each Route Reflector will form a full mesh between all other Route Reflectors in the cluster.
+It is not possible to form multiple separate meshed groups of Route Reflectors using this image.

 ## Using the Route Reflector image